AnshKhurana/SPC/README.md

 If there is any requirement to view your files remotely from a web-browser then that can also be done easily using our web-client.
 Just give you spc user credentials, the encryption schema and key and enjoy the rendering of all common file formats saved by you like text, image, pdf, audio and some formats of video.

 # Disclaimer
 Though you completely free to upload any format of file you can possibly think of but not all may be rendered by the web-client.
-Though we are working upon this issue and will come up with an update soon!
+Though we are working upon this issue and will come up with an update soon!=